Dannii Minogue On Botox And Her Affair With Simon Cowell

 “He came home in tears saying, ‘Mummy, they’re saying you’re famous,’ so there’s a lot to navigate.
 It’s hard for him to work out what’s going on.”

 Dannii Minogue also revealed that it’s now time to come back to the U.K., even though it means being miles away from her little boy.
-But the former X Factor judge views Let it Shine as “something new, fresh and exciting,” so she says it’s the right decision to be back in the UK.
+But the former X Factor judge views Let it Shine as “something new, fresh and exciting,” so she says it’s the right decision to be back in the U.K.

 “I’d been looking for things to do but I needed something where I could come to England and work for short bursts, but not full time like I was when I did X Factor.”